-Father: Aung San, commander of the Burma Independence Army who helped negotiate Burma's independence from Britain.
-He was assassinated on July 19, 1947.
+Father: Aung San, commander of the Burma Independence Army.
+Helped negotiate Burma's independence from Britain.
+Assassinated on July 19, 1947.

-Mother: Ma Khin Kyi, a diplomat and later an ambassador to India.
+Mother: Ma Khin Kyi, diplomat and later an ambassador to India.

 Marriage: Michael Aris (January 1, 1972-March 27, 1999, his death)

-Other Facts: Referred to as Daw Aung San Suu Kyi, where "Daw" is an honorific title.
+Referred to as Daw Aung San Suu Kyi; "Daw" is an honorific title.

-1969-1971 - Works in the United Nations in New York as assistant secretary for the Advisory Committee on Administrative and Budgetary Questions.
+1969-1971 - Works at the United Nations in New York as assistant secretary for the Advisory Committee on Administrative and Budgetary Questions.

 1985-1986 - Is a visiting scholar at the Center for Southeast Asian Studies, Kyoto University, Japan.